HealthyMindTech/epic-electronic-escalator-editor/README.md

 flask run
 ```

-And the webservice will be available in http://localhost:5000
+And the webservice will be available at http://localhost:5000

 The webservice can handle pdf, png and jpg files of floorplans.